telerik/xaml-docs/controls/radrichtextbox/document-elements/features-raddocument.md

 * [Creating a Document at Run Time](#creating-a-document-at-run-time)

-## Customize the contents of RadDocument
+## Work with the Contents of RadDocument Through its API

-__RadDocument__ exposes several properties that enables you to customize the layout of the elements placed underneath it.
-Here is a list of them:
+The **RadDocument** class exposes numerous properties and methods enabling you to control settings and apply modifications related to the document.
+The next list shows several of the most used properties:

 * __LayoutMode__: Specifies whether the page should be in __Paged__, __Flow__ or __FlowNoWrap__ layout mode.
 To learn more about layout modes, read [here]({%slug radrichtextbox-features-layout-modes%}).